Gnosder/GameMastering/ArduinReborn/God'sGraveCampaignNotes.md

     4 Salamander Archons -- 100 souls
         AC 17 HP 54
+        immune fire
         Aura of Flame -- When bloodied each creature that starts or enters within 10ft take 4 fire damage Slam -- +8 melee, 10 fire damage, 2 attacks Reaping of Flame -- 10ft cube, DC 17 dex, 15 fire

     Vault of the Sun
         Riddle puzzle
+            Riddle: What can’t talk but will reply when spoken to?
+                Answer: An echo
+            21. Riddle: I follow you all the time and copy your every move, but you can’t touch me or catch me.
+What am I?
+                Answer: Your shadow
+            22. Riddle: What has many keys but can’t open a single lock?
+                Answer: A piano
         Loot: Stone Hammer, Bow of the Solari (+2 Radiant Burst Short Bow; Can create arrows of radiant light (full radiant damage), can cast daylight twice per day and sunbeam once per day), Helm of Forceful Will (1/day Dominate Creature; 1/day prismatic Ray; at-will Chromatic Orb; use Cha)

 Node 3 -- Well of Flames -- 120 souls